 Guinea pigs are extremely gentle animals that can’t handle stress well.
 If something too scary or exciting happens, the heart of the little guinea pig might not make it.
 Moreover, sometimes genetics play a huge role in whether or not the guinea pig is prone to heart attacks and strokes.

 Excessive gas production seems like something not too dangerous.
 But because guinea pigs are tiny animals, bloating can be a condition that causes sudden death.
 Sometimes when the movements of the gut are not regular and the gas can’t find its way out of the body, it can cause extremely painful conditions.
 Sometimes, the tiny guinea pig can die because it can’t handle the pain.

-Did you know that the teeth of guinea pigs grow throughout their whole life?
+The teeth of guinea pigs grow throughout their whole life.
 That’s why it’s incredibly important to make sure that your pet has something to chew on at all times.
-In the worst case scenario, the teeth might overgrow and cause pain.
+In the worst-case scenario, the teeth might overgrow and cause pain.
 The cavy would, most likely, stop eating and as a result, die.